petermajor/petermajor.github.io/_posts/2015-07-29-android-data-binding-part-1.md

 One of the things I love about Android development is that whatever issue or question you have, countless people have solved it before you.
 Google'ing any Android development question yields more search results than you can read.

 That, however, is not the case for the data binding library.
-It's a really new feature (still in beta as I write this post) and pretty much any sample you will find will be how to bind a simple property to a read-only label.
+It's a really new feature (still in RC as I write this post) and pretty much any sample you will find will be how to bind a simple property to a read-only label.

 The goto article for getting started is a single page in the Android documentation: [https://developer.android.com/tools/data-binding/guide.html](https://developer.android.com/tools/data-binding/guide.html).